ddrohan/android-101-labs-as/session1/lab/md/step02.md

 ![](../img/new02.png)

-You should choose a Blank Activity as your activity type on the next screen
+You should choose an Empty Activity as your activity type on the next screen

 ![](../img/new03.png)